mhucka/zowie/index.md

 ### _Credentials for Zotero access_

 Zowie relies on the [Zotero sync API](https://www.zotero.org/support/dev/web_api/v3/start) to get information about your references.
+This allows it to look up Zotero item URIs for files regardless of whether they belong to your personal library or shared libraries, and from there, construct the appropriate Zotero select link for the files.
 If you do not already have a [Zotero sync account](https://www.zotero.org/support/sync), it will be necessary to create one before going any further.

 To use Zowie, you will also need both an API user identifier (also known as the **userID**) and an **API key**.
 To find out your Zotero userID and create a new API key, log in to your Zotero account at [Zotero.org](https://www.zotero.org) and visit the [_Feeds/API_ tab of the your _Settings_ page](https://www.zotero.org/settings/keys).
 On that page you can find your userID and create a new API key for Zowie.